tiddal/landing-page-pattern-1/README.md

-# Landing Page Patter 1
+# Landing Page Pattern 1

 ### This is just a small landing page prototype driven to sell or announce products.